 Broad Outline of Paul’s Life and Conversion Date

 His book attempts to produce the most reliable historical outline possible within the reasonable limits of what we know.
-The first problem was to determine what portion of Scripture provides the most accurate portrayal of these dates.
-Jewitt believes the historical evidence derived from the Pauline letters to be more accurate than the secondary evidence present in the Book of Acts.
+The first problem was determining what portion of Scripture provides the most accurate portrayal of these dates.
+Jewitt believes the historical evidence derived from the Pauline letters to be more accurate than the secondary evidence in the Book of Acts.
 This is because more historical details allowing us to map out his life.
 Using this technique, a broad outline of Paul’s life from conversion to death is as below:

 - Conversion (Gal.
 1:15-16; 1 Cor 15:8)

 - Fourteen Year Time-Span (Gal.
 2:1)